How Headout makes choosing experiences effortless

 Things to know before booking your Daintree National park tour

 • Tour types: Daintree tours range from full-day rainforest and Cape Tribulation trips to half-day excursions and Daintree River crocodile cruises.
-Many day tours combine Mossman Gorge walks, rainforest boardwalks, scenic lookouts, and a river cruise, while some options add snorkelling, Indigenous cultural experiences, or ziplining for a more adventurous itinerary.
+Many day tours combine Mossman Gorge walks, rainforest boardwalks, scenic lookouts, and a river cruise, while some options add Snorkelling, Indigenous cultural experiences, or ziplining for a more adventurous itinerary.

 • Transfers: Most guided tours include hotel pickup and drop-off from Cairns or Port Douglas in air-conditioned vehicles.
 If you’re self-driving, you’ll need to plan your own transport, including the Daintree River ferry crossing to reach Cape Tribulation and northern sections of the park.